 To scrutinize the absolute values of our measurements, the characteristic vertical precipitation distribution on tropical mountains outlined above can be elaborated.
 This distribution exists in all three glacierized massifs of East Africa (Rwenzori, Mount Kenya, Kilimanjaro), where the zone of maximum amounts typically lies between 2000 and 3000 m a.s.l.
 (Hastenrath, 1984).
-Figure 10 summarizes the results from multi-year measurement campaigns that targeted the vertical precipitation pattern on the southern slope of Kibo up to ~4500 m.
+Figure 10 summarizes the results from multiyear measurement campaigns that targeted the vertical precipitation pattern on the southern slope of Kibo up to $\sim 4500$ m.
 Modeled precipitation on the southern slope is also included in Fig. 10.
 Although the different sources are not comparable in a quantitative-statistical sense, since they originate from different locations and cover varying time periods, they demonstrate some consistent hydroclimatic features.
-Figure 10

-- 545 underlines that there is a distinct belt of maximum precipitation around 2000-2600 m a.s.l., above which the amounts drop sharply.
-Further, short-term variability is obvious through the R03 profile that shows uniform negative deviations from the other sources; R03 data were collected during a period (10/1999-09/2001) dominated by La Niña conditions and widespread precipitation deficits in East Africa (Anyamba et al., 2002).
+Figure 10 underlines that there is a distinct belt of maximum precipitation around 2000-2600 m a.s.l., above which the amounts drop sharply.
+Further, short-term variability is obvious through the R03 profile that shows uniform negative deviations from the other sources; R03 data were collected during a period (October 1999-September 2001) dominated by La Niña conditions and widespread precipitation deficits in East Africa (Anyamba et al., 2002).
 Spatial variability within an elevation zone can also be large, as the denser data sets (AVG, model) demonstrate.
-In the summit zone, sonic ranger-derived ACC and modeled precipitation - 550 confirm very dry conditions at the peak with less than 500 mm per year above the crater rim, and 500 to 700 mm per year below the rim down to 5000 m altitude.
-The reasonable agreement between these two different data sources (model, SR50a) lends confidence in the usability and post-processing of the sonic ranger measurements.
+In the summit zone, sonicranger-derived ACC and modeled precipitation confirm very dry conditions at the peak with less than $500 \,\mathrm{mm}\,\mathrm{yr}^{-1}$ above the crater rim and 500 to $700 \,\mathrm{mm}\,\mathrm{yr}^{-1}$ below the rim down to 5000 m altitude.
+The reasonable agreement between these two different data sources (model, SR50a) lends confidence to the usability and post-processing of the sonic ranger measurements.